hitoshi-watase/sercrod/docs/reference/directives/save.md

 #### Summary

 `*save` exports the host data (or its staged view) as a JSON file in the browser.
-It is typically used on a button inside a `<na-blla>` host.
+It is typically used on a button inside a `<serc-rod>` host.
-When clicked, `*save` collects the host’s current data, builds a JSON string, and starts a download such as `Nablla-20251205-093000.json`.
+When clicked, `*save` collects the host’s current data, builds a JSON string, and starts a download such as `Sercrod-20251205-093000.json`.

 By default, `*save` exports the entire host data.
 If you provide a list of property names, only those top-level properties are included.